 - Bloody Hilarious: Spooge gets his head crushed by an ATM.

-- Disproportionate Retribution: Spooge's wife crushes his head with the ATM for repeatedly calling her a 'skank.'
+- Disproportionate Retribution: Spooge's woman crushes his head with the ATM for repeatedly calling her a 'skank.'
 To be fair, she was so strung out on drugs that she probably didn't even realize what she was doing.

 - Exact Words: Gretchen employs a lot of this to simultaneously avoid taking credit for Walt's treatment and deny that that she and Elliot have been doing it.